 Current Legality of Marijuana Across the United States

-As of right now, 36 states have legalized marijuana for medical use.
+As of right now, 38 states have legalized marijuana for medical use and 23 for recreational use.
 If caught in a non-recreational or non-medical use state you could be charged with a felony depending on the amount and type of marijuana on hand.
 Around one ounce is often considered intent to distribute in law, which poses more serious criminal charges.
 Even some recreational and medically legal states will enforce a maximum limit that can be on your person at one time before being classified as unlawful.
 Certain states have additional restrictions, such as Texas, which considers cannabis vapes as a felony, while anything up to two ounces is a Class B misdemeanor.
 It should also be noted that if you are a holder of a medical marijuana license and cross state lines with marijuana, your license is not valid for that state and you can be prosecuted.